-Belkin has provided our Setup Assistant software to make installing your Modem Router a simple and easy task.
-You can use it to get your Modem Router up and running in minutes.
-The Setup Assistant requires that your Windows 2000 or XP computer be connected directly to your ADSL line and that the Internet connection is active and working at the time of installation.
-If it is not, you must use the "Alternate Setup Method" section of this User Manual to configure your Modem Router.
-Additionally, if you are using an operating system other than Windows 2000 or XP, you must set up the Modem Router using the "Alternate Setup Method" section of this User Manual.
+Belkin has provided our Setup Assistant software to make installing your Router a simple and easy task.
+You can use it to get your Router up and running in minutes.
+The Setup Assistant requires that your Windows 2000 ,XP or Vista computer be connected directly to your ADSL and that the Internet connection is active and working at the time of installation.
+If it is not, you must use the "Alternate Setup Method" section of this User Manual to configure your Router.
+Additionally, if you are using an operating system other than Windows 2000,XP, or Mac OS X you must set up the Router using the "Alternate Setup Method" section of this User Manual.

-Step 1

-Hardware Connections - Follow the Quick Installation Guide (QIG)
+Step 1A: Hardware Connections - Follow the Quick Installation Guide (QIG)

-Brand New Setup
+Brand-New Setup

 Follow these steps if you are not replacing an existing modem.
-If you are replacing an existing modem, go to the next section.
+If you are replacing an existing modem, skip to the next section, "Replacing an Existing Modem or Modem Router", starting on page 13

-A. Unpack your new Modem Router from the box and place it next to your computer.
-Raise the Modem Router's antennas.

-B. Retrieve the yellow RJ-45 cable that comes with your Modem Router.
-First connect it to any yellow port labeled "to Wired Computers" on the back of your Modem Router.
-Then connect the other end to the networking port on the back of your computer.

-C. Retrieve the gray RJ-11 phone core that comes with your Modem Router.
-Connect it to the gray port labeled "to ADSL" on the back of your Modem Router.
-Then connect the other end to the wall jack you will be using for ADSL, or into an ADSL splitter if you are using that.
+- 1A.1 Unpack your new Router from the box and place it next to your computer.
+Raise the Router's antennas. - 1A.2 Retrieve the yellow RJ45 cable that was included with your Router.
+First, connect one end to any yellow port labeled "Wired Computers" on the back of your Router.
+Then, connect the other end to the networking port on the back of your computer. - 1A.3 Retrieve the included gray RJ11 phone cord.
+Connect one end to the gray port labeled "DSL" on the back of your Router.
+Then connect the other end to your ADSL connection (either a wall jack or an ADSL splitter).

+section

-Note: some ADSL connections required a microfilter - your ADSL provider can tell you if you need this.
+Note: Some ADSL connections require a microfilter.
+Your ADSL provider can tell you if you need one.
 Belkin includes a microfilter in regions known to use them.
 You may or may not have received one in your box.

-D. Plug your Modem Router's power supply into the black port labeled "Power" on the back of your Modem Router.

-E. Wait 20 seconds for the Modem Router to start up.
-Look at the display on the front of the Modem Router.
-Make sure the "Wired" and "Modem-Router" icons are lit up in blue.
-If they are not, recheck your connections computer modem router

-Replacing an Existing Modem or Modem Router

-Follow these steps if you currently have a modem or a modem router that you will be replacing with your new Modem Router

-A. Unpack your new Modem Router from the box and place it next to your old modem.
-Raise the Modem Router's antennas.
-Unplug old modem's power cord.

-B. Locate the cable that connects your old modem to your computer.
-Unplug that cable from your old modem, and plug it into any yellow port labeled "to Wired Computers" on the back of your new Modem Router.

-C. Locate the cable that connects your old modem to the ADSL wall jack.
-Unplug it from your old modem and then connect it to the gray port labeled "to ADSL" on the back of your Modem Router.

-D. Plug your Modem Router's power supply into the black port labeled "Power" on the back of your Modem Router.

-E. Wait 20 seconds for the Modem Router to start up.
-Look at the display on the front of the Modem Router.
-Make sure the "Wired" and "Modem-Router" icons are lit up in blue.
+1A.4 Plug your Router's power supply into the black port labeled "Power" (1) on the back of your Router.
+Wait 30 seconds for the Router to start up.
+Look at the front panel of the Router.
+Make sure one of the "LAN" and the "POWER" LED's are both lit up.
 If they are not, recheck your connections.

+Step 1B: Replacing an Existing Modem or Modem Router

+Follow these steps if you currently have a modem or a modem router that you will be replacing with your new Router.

+- 1B.1 Unpack your new Router from the box and place it next to your old modem.
+Raise the Router's antennas.
+Unplug your old modem's power cord. - 1B.2 Locate the cable that connects your old modem to your computer.
+Unplug that cable from your old modem, and plug it into any yellow port labeled "Wired Computers" on the back of your new Router. - 1B.3 Locate the cable that connects your old modem to the ADSL wall jack.
+Unplug it from your old modem and then connect it to the gray port labeled "DSL" on the back of your Router. - 1B.4 Plug your Router's power supply into the black port labeled "Power" on the back of your Router. - 1B.5 Wait 30 seconds for the Router to start up.
+Look at the front panel on the Router.
+Make sure one of the "LAN" and the "POWER" icons are lit.
+If they are not, recheck your connections.

-Step 2 Set Up the Modem Router - Run the Setup Assistant Software
+Step 2: Set Up the Router - Run the Setup Assistant Software